hbowie/practopians/content/intro/Introduction.md

 We invite you to explore our site.
 You'll note that it contains several different types of content.

-* Our [Core Writings](../core/) spell out who we are and what we're about, laying out our Background, Mission, Principles and Values.
+* Our [Core Writings](../core/index.html) spell out who we are and what we're about, laying out our Background, Mission, Principles and Values.

-* Our [Issues](../issues/) section identifies the issues we feel are most important.
+* Our [Issues](../issues/index.html) section identifies the issues we feel are most important.

+* Our [Basics](../basics/index.html) offer extended, but still foundational, information about our core beliefs.

-* Our [Blog Posts](../blog/) offer commentary on a variety of topics from a Practopian perspective.
+* Our [Blog Posts](../blog/index.html) offer commentary on a variety of topics from a Practopian perspective.

-* We've collected a number of [Quotations](../quotes/) that reflect and illustrate our core beliefs.
+* We've collected a number of [Quotations](../quotes/index.html) that reflect and illustrate our core beliefs.

-* We also highlight various [News Items](../news/), with some brief commentary on why they're relevant to our interests.
+* We also highlight various [News Items](../news/index.html), with some brief commentary on why they're relevant to our interests.

-* Our [Links](../links/) section contains a collection of helpful hyperlinks to other resources -- works of art, websites -- that we recommend.
+* Our [Links](../links/index.html) section contains a collection of helpful hyperlinks to other resources -- works of art, websites -- that we recommend.

 When you visit our home page, you'll find yourself viewing all the [Latest Additions](../index.html) to our site, including all of the various content types listed above.